Dre Campbell Farm

 6. Neem Oil

-Neem oil is a natural fungicide and insect repellent that can help prevent damping-off.
+Neem oil is a natural plant oil with fungicidal and insecticidal properties.
 It is seen as a potential treatment for controlling tomato damping-off [3].

 To make a homemade damping-off spray, mix two tablespoons of neem oil with a gallon of water.
-Also, add two teaspoons of dish soap to the mixture.
+Also, add two teaspoons of mild liquid soap or pure castile soap to the mixture.

 7. Do Not Overcrowd Plants

-Crowded seedlings trap moisture and limit airflow, creating ideal conditions for damping off.
+Crowded seedlings trap moisture and restrict airflow, creating ideal conditions for damping-off.

 Therefore, always thin out your seedlings.
-This way, each one has enough space to grow and airflow around it.
+This gives each seedling enough room to grow and allows air to move freely between plants.

 8. Cinnamon